ppoiissbsjksms/nkn-commercial/README.md

 - After payment,  your node is ready to go.

 ## Debugging/Maintenance
-1. wallet.json & wallet.pswd is in nkn-node folder.
-Locate it with command: `cd "$(find / -type d -name "nkn-node")"` Suggest you to backup both files outside the VPS.
+1. wallet.json & wallet.pswd is located at `/home/nkn/nkn-commercial/services/nkn-node` folder.
+Locate it with command: `cd "$(find / -type d -name "nkn-node")"`
+   Suggest you to backup both files outside the VPS.
 You may need it when you want to change server.
 2. Check node status at terminal. `systemctl status nkn-commercial`
 3. Stop nkn-commercial when doing maintance like backup wallet or replace ChainDB. `systemctl stop nkn-commercial`